 What's the cheapest AI social media scheduler for a small team?

-The cheapest genuinely useful option is a free plan that covers your real channel footprint, and on that test Velocity Free is the most generous: 6 channels and unlimited scheduled posts at $0, per Velocity's pricing page.
-Buffer Free is the runner-up at 3 channels.
+The cheapest genuinely useful option is the plan that covers your real channel footprint.
+On that test, Velocity Pro is the strongest paid entry point: 15 connected social channels and unlimited manual scheduling and publishing for $29/mo, per Velocity's pricing page.
+Buffer Free is the no-cost runner-up at 3 channels.

 Can one person run all of a small team's social accounts using AI?

 Yes, and that is the core reason AI-native tools changed the math for small teams.
-With Velocity, one operator works with a Research Agent, a Brand Agent, a Media Analysis Agent, and a Social Media Agent to ship content across all six networks from a single workflow, rather than logging into each platform by hand.
+With Velocity, one operator works with Research, Brand, Media Analysis, Creative, and Posting Agents to ship content across all six networks from a single workflow, rather than logging into each platform by hand.
 For the deeper math on what manual scheduling actually costs a small team per week, see the real cost of manual social media in 2026.

 The realistic boundary is judgment, not capacity.
 AI handles research, drafting, scheduling, and first-pass analytics; a human still sets strategy, approves sensitive posts, and replies to real conversations.
 For a small team, the win is that the repetitive 80% gets automated so the one human can spend their hours on the 20% that needs a person.